-Short term goals.
-For example, we want to increase our sales by 25% per year for the next three years.
+- Short-term goals.
+For example, we want to increase our sales by 25% annually for the next three years.
 Use SMART goals

 3. Project Aims

 Make sure your chosen agency is asking the right questions.
-If not, they may lack the proper experience to deal with your project.
-Don't forget to tell your agency:
+If not, they may lack the proper experience to handle your project.
+Don’t forget to tell your agency:

-Why you want a website.
-Be specific and be short.
-For example, you could say “I want to reach a wider market by selling my skincare range online” or “I want to take online bookings for my classes”
+- Why you want a website, be specific and short.
+For example, you could say, “I want to reach a wider market by selling our unique product online”.
+A product like Oxford Safety covers is used primarily by the housing industry.

-Do you have a specific goal in mind, such as increase bookings for your classes by 50% in the next year?
+- Do you have a specific goal in mind, such as increasing bookings for your safety training courses by 50% in the next year?

 Website pricing is a minefield.
 Making enquiries may result in wildly varying quotes and no one wants to pay through the nose.